dawgllk/melodia/README.md

 ## 💻 Frontend

-The frontend will contain the user interface for interacting with the Melodia API.
+The frontend includes:

+- Spotify-powered song search UI
+- Authentication system with JWT handling
+- Dynamic header with user state & dropdown
+- Responsive design with clean UI states

+See the frontend README for more details:

+`melodia-frontend/README.md`

 ## 📝 Notes